ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. retval:: PSA_ERROR_DATA_CORRUPT
     .. retval:: PSA_ERROR_DATA_INVALID
     .. retval:: PSA_ERROR_INSUFFICIENT_ENTROPY
-        :issue:`I don't think is necessary in this phase of the operation?`

     The application must complete the setup of the operation before calling this function.